 I love reading other writers’ work but I don’t always have a comment to make.
-I definitely have a style I prefer reading (which isn’t necessarily reflected in my own work).
-When I find someone who writes in that way, I tend to love everything they do.
+I definitely have a style I prefer reading (which isn’t necessarily reflected in my own work) and when I find someone who writes in that way, I tend to love everything they do.

-The creative process fascinates me; I’d love to sit down with each person on here and learn about where they get their ideas, what satisfaction they derive from a poem, how they know when one is finished and even what pen/tools they use to write.
-I want to get better at writing shorter poems but the skill of rationing my words is something I’m still working on.
+The creative process fascinates me.
+I’d love to sit down and chat with all the writers I encounter here on WordPress and learn about where they get their ideas, what satisfaction they derive from a poem, how they know when one is finished and even what pen/tools they use to write.
+I want to get better at writing shorter poems but the skill of rationing my words is something I’m need to keep working on.

-I like people watching, the sea, animals, psychology, fountain pens, kindness and equality.
+I like people watching, the sea, animals, psychology, photography, fountain pens and traveling.

-My first collection of poetry is now available from Amazon in glorious paperback.
-One of These Years contains 80+ poems across 130 pages.
+My first collection of poetry is out there in the wilds of the Amazon.
+One of These Years contains 80+ poems across 130 pages of glorious paperback or intangible Kindle bytes.
 You’ll find many of the poems from this blog along side others not yet found anywhere else.

 Click the image below to take a look!